hamidur800/B12-A5-Emergency-Hotline/readme.md

 ### My Answer :

-## question 1 What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+## Question 1 What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

 ## 1.Answer